-And Katelyn’s not alone.
+Katelyn’s not alone.
 The same thing has happened to other innocent drivers in Georgia as well thanks to this new police unit.

 Drugs stay in your system a lot longer than alcohol.
 If a person has 4 martinis on a Monday and goes driving on Wednesday, it’s safe to say that those 4 martinis would have no effect on the person’s driving on Wednesday.
 It’s the same thing with marijuana.
 If a person smoked two joints on Monday, those joints would have no bearing on the person’s ability to drive on Wednesday.

-The problem is that the martinis would not be detectable on Wednesday, but the marijuana would be able to be detected.
+The problem is that the martinis would not be detectable in a person’s system on Wednesday, but the marijuana would be able to be detected.

 The drug test performed would have shown weed in her system even though it was from a week before her arrest.
 Why should she be guilty of driving under the influence for something she did a week before her arrest when she was completely sober at the time she was pulled over?

-And this is exactly the type of scenario that drug detection police are likely to create if they are allowed to arrest people on baseless accusations that they looked high, as opposed to actual physical indicators.
+And this is exactly the type of scenario that drug detection police are likely to create if they are allowed to arrest people on baseless accusations that they ‘looked high,’ as opposed to actual physical indicators.

 To read more about what’s going on, check out the original story here.